-Project Approval: Ge etting Started RDF Domain(s): Research Management (C2) Self-management (B2) Knowledge base (A1) Who the session is for: Postgraduate research students in their first year, prior to Project Approval submission Delivery: Instructor-led Slides available via the Researcher Development eLearning Portal
+Project Approval: Getting Started

+RDF Domain(s): Research Management (C2)

+Self-management (B2) Knowledge base (A1)

+Who the session is for: Postgraduate research students in their first year, prior to

+Project Approval submission

 At the beginning of their course, students undergo Project Approval to monitor their progress using an online task within e-vision.
 This session covers a demonstration of the online submission system, to guide students who are approaching their Project Approval submission date on how to upload their work, and an opportunity to ask any questions on the functions of the online system.